 The Church Investors Group is a membership organisation representing the charitable and pension funds of denominations, dioceses, religious orders and Christian based charities.
-The CIG has 59 members, predominantly drawn from the UK and Ireland, with combined investment assets of over £16bn.
+The CIG has 67 members, predominantly drawn from the UK and Ireland, with combined investment assets of over £26bn.

-To encourage the formulation of investment policies based on Christian ethical principles and to assist each other in putting such policies into practice.
+By encouraging the formulation of investment policies based on Christian ethical principles and to assist each other in putting such policies into practice.

-To encourage responsible business practices through engagement with company managements.
+By encouraging responsible business practices through engagement with company managements.

-To share information and views on ethical matters related to investment.
+By sharing information and views on ethical matters related to investment.

-The group meets together each June for a two day conference as well as a one day member meeting in November.
+The group meets together each November for a two day conference as well as a one day member meeting in June.
 These gatherings allow members to both hear from expert speakers and build contacts with fellow church investors.

 The CIG does not dictate policy to our members, nor do we make public statements that are attributable to them.